 Most of us are familiar with Jesus' reply, although due to a bad translation many centuries ago many people know it as "seventy times seven" instead of the "seventy-seven" that was actually written.
 Whichever, given how hard it is to forgive, sometimes seven times seems as difficult or even impossible as does seventy-seven or seventy times seven (just shy of 500!).
-Never mind how many - most of us feel that any number greater than one is unbearable - you know the "fool me once, shame on you; fool me twice, shame on me" kind of feeling that to forgive more than once means we are somehow being conned, used or even abused.
-Some politicians want to try to make sure this doesn't happen by echoing here the "three strikes and you're out" kind of treatment we see in other nations.
-Going beyond three, even to seven times, seems more than anyone should be asked, and so seven seems divinely good, and anything above that utterly impossible.
+Most of us feel that any number greater than one is not acceptable - you know the "fool me once, shame on you; fool me twice, shame on me" kind of feeling that to forgive more than once means we are somehow being conned, used or even abused.
+Being sensitive to being thus conned, limiting ourselves to forgiving someone three times seems more than anyone should be asked, and so seven seems divinely good, and anything above that utterly impossible.

-So, how can we reconcile that feeling with Jesus' command to forgive such an impossible number of times?
+How can we resolve that feeling with Jesus' command to forgive such an impossible number of times?
 Well, as in many a math problem, the trick is to invert the problem, to turn it upside-down, which often suggests a solution.
 Here, instead of considering someone else who needs forgiveness, consider yourself, kind of a "forgiveness begins at home" approach.
 How often do you need to be forgiven?
-Any of us who can be truly honest with ourselves know and accept that our need to be forgiven is truly great, we need to be forgiven a very large number of times.
+Any of us who can be truly honest with ourselves will not only know but can accept that our need to be forgiven is truly great, is truly a very large number.

-With such a need, how much forgiveness is available?
+How much forgiveness is available to you?
 Without faith, not much.
 You are limited to how much you can forgive yourself, and how much forgiveness you can receive from others.
-But faith in God, understanding His grace and mercy offered through the death and resurrection of Christ, gives us a new perspective on the amount of forgiveness offered freely by God.
-Since we know God's power to be without limit, we can safely infer that there is no limit to His grace.
+But with faith in God, especially understanding His grace and mercy offered through the death and resurrection of Christ, gives us a new perspective on the amount of forgiveness offered freely by God.
+Since we know God's power to be without limit, we can safely assume that there is no limit to His grace.
 As St. Paul says, reconciliation and forgiveness is "freely offered by God in Christ".

 Now, apply this to yourself: you are forgiven by God, with scads and gobs left over.
 Take just a bit of that surplus, and forgive yourself.
 Go ahead, that's part of what "accepting Christ" means - it is largely about understanding the unlimited forgiveness from God available to you in Christ, and scooping up some of that forgiveness flowing over you, and putting it to good purpose, beginning with forgiving yourself.
 Not merely a superficial reassuring "I'm OK, I'm OK" kind of self-transactional analysis, but finally finding the power, strength and truth from Christ to confront those parts of you that you would rather forget, and coming to terms with them forever.
-That is the beginning also of the true freedom that is available in Christ, release from the chains of self that bind us all.
+That is the beginning also of the true freedom that is available in Christ, release from the chains of self that have bound us all, and still do.

-The hope and the promise is that freed from the weaknesses of self, from all those things within you that generate fear and anger, and filled with an over-abundance of forgiveness you will be able to spill that forgiveness upon others with something approaching the quantities of which Jesus spoke.
+The hope, of course, and the promise, is that freed from the weaknesses of self, from all those things within you that generate fear and anger, and that filled with an overabundance of forgiveness you will be able to spill that forgiveness upon others with something approaching the quantities of which Jesus spoke.
 You cannot really respond to his command to forgive others without limit unless and until you have been able to accept his forgiveness of you and for you.
-Once you have accepted God's forgiveness offered in Christ, and have begun to forgive yourself, you can indeed begin to savour the true freedom of forgiving others their sins against you.
+But once you have accepted God's forgiveness offered in Christ, and have begun to forgive yourself, you can indeed begin to savour the true freedom of forgiving others their sins against you.